Create an administrative user and prevent elevation of security role privilege

-Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, are designed to prevent any elevation of security role privileges.
+The customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), are designed to prevent any elevation of security role privileges.
 Therefore, the administrative user cannot assign System Administrator, System Customizer, or any security roles that have a higher privilege.

 The above steps are for assigning roles to users who belong to the same Business Unit (BU) as the administrative user.
 To assign roles to child BU users, the administrative user's privileges need to have Deep (Parent:Child Business Units) privilege level for all the privileges of the child BU user.